FLYING THE BEECHCRAFT KING AIR 3

 The world of avionics evolves at an incredible pace and Rockwell Collins has long been a leader in the field.
 However, its latest offering in the form of the Pro Line Fusion suite is something to behold and even better to operate.
 At first glance, the most striking elements are the three 14in widescreen LCDs that fill the flight instrument panel.
 Featuring synthetic vision, ADS-B Out, TCAS II and the ability to move various displays and their information about in a variety of formats, there is an additional element that is not so obvious – touchscreen functionality.

+With a 136kg capacity each side, the lockers are long and suitable for skis or golf clubs.
 Everything from planning a weather diversion or setting the QNH, to accessing a checklist or selecting the flight director presentation can be done by touching the relevant LCD screen.
 Unlike most mobile devices where the screen is heat-sensitive, the Fusion screens are pressure-sensitive, requiring a positive force to make a selection, allowing the wearing of gloves and significantly reducing the possibility of an inadvertent selection by an unsteady hand in turbulence.
 Further indicating forethought, the edges of the three large screens have a roughened edge, allowing the rest of the hand to grip while the chosen finger makes the selection.

 Between the two seats and aft of the throttle quadrant, the Proline keyboard and cursor control panel remains and offers an optional means of operating the system.
 It would seem that this is still the preferred method for a few of the tasks associated with the system, but the touchscreen philosophy has been well received for the majority of tasks.